Shenfield railway station

-Shenfield railway station is on the Great Eastern Main Line in the East of England, serving the town of Shenfield, Essex.
+Shenfield railway station is on the Great Eastern Main Line in the East of England, serving the suburb of Shenfield, Essex.
 As well as being a key interchange for medium- and long-distance services on the main line, it is also the western terminus of a branch line to Southend Victoria and one of the two eastern termini of the Elizabeth line.
-It is 20 mi 16 chain down the line from Liverpool Street and is situated between Brentwood and either Ingatestone on the main line or Billericay on the branch line.
+The station is 20 mi 16 chain down the line from Liverpool Street; it is situated between Brentwood and either Ingatestone on the main line or Billericay on the branch line.
 Its three-letter station code is SNF.

 The station was opened in 1843 and has since expanded from its original three platforms to the current six.
 It sees trains operated by Greater Anglia to main line destinations including Chelmsford, Colchester and Ipswich, as well as branch line stations such as Southminster, Braintree, Harwich Town, Colchester Town and Clacton-on-Sea.